 There are no apparent historic or archaeological resources on the site.
-The area of disturbance is a grass field.
+There will be no excavation required for the construction of the storage buildings.

 10.8 Exterior Lighting

 The proposed development must have adequate exterior lighting to provide for its safe use during nighttime hours, if such use is contemplated.
 All exterior lighting must be designed and shielded to avoid undue glare, adverse impact on neighboring properties and rights - of way, and the unnecessary lighting of the night sky.